 employees insurance program under section

 under this chapter, except for premiums paid to the school employee insurance program as

-7.15enrollment fee upon the premium charged for the first three months of coverage under the
+7.21fee upon the premium charged for the first three months of coverage under the school

-7.16school employee insurance program created in this act sufficient to repay to the insurance
+7.22employee insurance program created in this act in the amount of $106,000 to cover the